-- Levenwick bay with beach, headland walk and rock-pools, 15 minutes stroll from the campsite.
+- Levenwick bay with beach, headland walk and rock-pools are a 15 minute stroll from the campsite.

-- Local walks around and from Levenwick; broch remains, sandy beach, hills, cliffs, farmland, lochs, marsh and moor surrounding with various wildlife to complement.
+- Local walks around Levenwick; broch remains, sandy beach, hills, cliffs, farmland, lochs, marsh and moor surrounding with various wildlife to complement.

-- Magical experiences of simmer dim at mid-summer and the aurora borealis as dark nights return.
+- Experience the magic of 'simmer dim' at mid-summer, and the aurora borealis as dark nights return.

-- Saturday Club throughout the year and Sunday Teas in the Hall serving hot drinks, juice, fresh sandwiches and home bakes.
+- We occasionally hold Sunday Teas throughout the year in the hall, serving hot drinks, juice, fresh sandwiches and home bakes.
 Check the Community Hall page for dates of what's been happening and What's On for future events.

 - Wildflower picnic garden and tennis court adjacent to the campsite.